Most parents choose to send their children to school to be educated, but you are legally entitled to educate your child at home.

 The main advantages of a home visit are that our team can offer support and guidance face to face and it allows you to present a wide range of work in context and to discuss your child’s work in a comfortable and private environment.

-What if the EHE Link Worker has concerns or reservations about our education at home programme?
+What if the EHE Link Worker has concerns or reservations about your education at home programme?

-If the EHE Team believes that a suitable education is not taking place then further information will be sought and further visits, consultations and/or a referral to an early intervention hub for support may be offered with the aim of helping you to overcome the difficulties within a mutually agreed time scale.
+If the EHE Team believes that a suitable education is not taking place then further information will be sought and further visits, consultations and/or a referral may be offered to other agencies with the aim of helping you to overcome the difficulties within a mutually agreed time scale.

 If, in the end, the EHE Team still considers that your child is receiving a less than suitable education then it is Oxfordshire County Council’s duty to issue a School Attendance Order.
 This will require you to send your child to a school named on the Order (Section 437, Education Act 1996).